subraizada3/27gn950controller/readme.txt

   `pip3 install pyusb`, or use the python-pyusb package on Arch Linux

 Usage:
+  To get a command line interface, do:
   $ sudo ./control.py
   Enter 'h' for help / command reference

+  To get a GUI, do:
+  $ sudo ./gui.py
+  or
+  $ sudo ./control.py gui

 To control the main monitor brightness (of the screen) you can use the standard